 Symptomatic human infection is very rare, but larvae may become encapsulated in infarcted lung tissue and produce well-defined pulmonary nodules; rarely, larvae form nodules in the eyes, brain, and testes.

 Patients may have chest pain, cough, and occasionally hemoptysis.
 Many patients remain asymptomatic, and a pulmonary nodule, which may suggest a tumor, is discovered during routine chest x-ray.

-Diagnosis is by histologic examination of a surgical specimen.
+Dirofilariasis is diagnosed by histologic examination of a surgical specimen.

-No treatment is indicated in humans; infection is self-limited.
+No anthelmintic treatment is indicated in humans; infection is self-limited.